aaronspring/test_website/index.md

 The 3rd prize is reserved for the top contribution from developing countries (see [Table C p.166](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf) for country list).
 If such a contribution is already among the Top 2, any thrid contribution will get the 3rd prize.

-The organizers thank WWRP for providing the money of the prize. missing some org here?
+The organizers thank WWRP for providing the money of the prize.

 ## Evaluation